fieldtrip/website/example/effectsize.md

     ans =
         0.5267

-For the channels it is similar, except that we form a Boolean column-vector to find all channels that are at a certain time part of the cluster.
+For the channels it is similar, except that we form a Boolean column-vector to find all channels that are part of the cluster at any given time.

     inference.label(any(inference.mask,2))
     ans =